cdeolmsf/cdeolmsf.github.io/README.md

 The aim is to:
 * play with html&css
-* store something useful on GitHub
+* show our survey results with webpages
 * demonstrate what I am working on

 ## Comments and suggestions